ewencai/GIFtoolsCookbook/content/AtoZ/em1dfm/assignUncertainties.rst

 Here, we detail the process of defining the survey parameters used in EM1DFM inversions.
 For `GIF formatted 1D FEM data
 <http://em1dfm.readthedocs.io/en/latest/content/files/supporting.html>`__, the
 survey parameters are automatically read into GIFtools.
-For :ref:`Geosoft XYZ<XYZfile>` and :ref:`CSV<CSVfile>` files however, the survey information must be specified by the user.
+For :ref:`XYZ<XYZfile>` and :ref:`CSV<CSVfile>` files however, the survey information must be specified by the user.
 In this exercise, we:

-    - Define the data columns being imported from a Geosoft XYZ data file
+    - Define the data columns being imported from a XYZ data file
     - Set transmitter, receiver and elevation information
     - Assign uncertainties to the data